sisby-folk/surveyor/README.md

 #### Structure Rendering

-Structures can be retrieved using `WorldStructureSummary.values()` - these come in a `StructureSummary` format, which clearly defines identifiers for structures and pieces, along with piece bounding boxes, but no further data.
+Structures can be retrieved using `WorldStructureSummary.asMap()` - these come in a `StructureSummary` format, which clearly defines all type-independent data, along with extra data for jigsaws.

 These can be used to create automatic waypoints for structures, draw abstract versions of them to the map by ID, etc.